Christ-Mind-Teachings/cmi-acol/_course/chap09.md

 order to even maintain the illusion of your separation.
 Would it not simply be better to end this charade?
 To admit that you were not created for separation but for union?
-To begin to let go of your fear of joining, and as you do let go of use as well?
+To begin to let go of your fear of joining, and as you do, let go of use as well?

 9.50 How different would the world be if you would but attempt for one day to replace use with union!
 Before you can begin, however, we must